fethalen/fethalen/README.md

 # Hello, I'm Felix 👋🏻

 I'm a PhD student working at [the Department for Animal Evolution and Biodiversity](https://github.com/Animal-Evolution-and-Biodiversity) in Göttingen, Germany.
 I write software used in phylogenomic studies.
 I am especially interested in phylogenetics and animal evolution.
-For my PhD project, I am constructing a phylogeny for the animal family Nereididae (Annelida), a lineage comprising over 700 described species.
+For my PhD project, I am reconstructing a phylogeny for the animal family Nereididae (Annelida), a lineage comprising over 700 described species.

 These are the programming languages that I write in most often: